Michigan the Olympics

 Eddie Tolan with his "good luck"

 Eddie Tolan's victories in the 100 and 200 meters brought Michigan a unique distinction.
 The 5-foot 7-inch sprinter from Detroit set two Olympic records in joining Archie Hahn and Ralph Craig as double winners in the sprints.
 No other university can match that record in the Olympic competition.
 Tolan competed for Michigan from 1929-1931.
 He won the Big Ten 100 yard dash in 1929 and 1931 and finished second to Ohio State's George Simpson in 1930.
 His 1929 time of :09.5 tied the world record.
 He twice finished second to Simpson in the 220 before winning the Big Ten title in 1931.
 Tolan's best NCAA meet was 1931 when he won the 220 in 20.9 seconds and finished second in the 100 yard dash.
-In Los Angeles Tolan overcame his notoriously poor start to edge Ralph Metcalfe in the 100 meter dash.
+In Los Angeles Tolan overcame his notoriously poor start to edge Ralph Metcalfe in the 100 meter dash in a controversial photo finish.
 He won the 200 meters going away in a Olympic record time of 21.2 seconds, breaking the record Archie Hahn set in 1904.

 Eddie Tolan setting Olympic record in the 200 meter finals.